COVID-19 Rapid Response Grants Support 22 Communities to Improve Health Equity

 Partners: University of Hawai’i; Hawai’i Health Ideas (HIHI)

-Description: Our project, the Kūpuna (Elderly) Covid Pandemic Response (K-CPR), plans to train nursing students in geriatric medicine, psychology, pharmacy, nursing and social work and deploy them to reach out to CFFHs to connect them with vulnerable seniors in need of long-term care.
+The Kūpuna (Elderly) Covid Pandemic Response (K-CPR), plans to train nursing students in geriatric medicine, psychology, pharmacy, nursing and social work and deploy them to reach out to CFFHs to connect them with vulnerable seniors in need of long-term care.
 In partnership with Hawai`i Health Ideas (HIHI), a 501c3 non-profit with expertise in supporting care homes and Medicaid seniors, the information gathered will be 4 transformed into a culturally sensitive, searchable database of available ARCHs and CFFHs free of cost to the community.
 The database will also be widely disseminated to hospitals, nursing homes and key healthcare organizations to help alleviate patient load in hospitals and nursing homes overburdened with dealing with COVID-19.

 Responding to Need for Increased Healthcare Services for Children in Rural Montana and on the Fort Peck Reservation